Montauk Branch

 The Montauk Branch is a rail line owned and operated by the Long Island Rail Road in the U.S. state of New York.
-The branch runs the length of Long Island, 115 miles (185 km) from Long Island City on the west to Montauk on the east.
-However, in LIRR maps and schedules for public use, the term Montauk Branch refers to the line east of Babylon; the line west of there is covered by Babylon Branch schedules, and a few Montauk Branch trains operate via the Main Line west of Babylon due to increased track capacities.
+The line runs the length of Long Island, 115 miles (185 km) from Long Island City to Montauk.

+In LIRR maps and schedules for public use, the term Montauk Branch is used only for the train service stopping at stations at Babylon and eastwards, some of which actually use the Main Line and Central Branch to and from Jamaica during peak hours.
+Service along the physical Montauk Branch between Jamaica and Babylon is covered by the separate Babylon Branch service.
+The line west of Jamaica is currently unused for passenger service.

 Route description

 Lower Montauk

 The westernmost portion of the Montauk Branch in Queens, known as the "Lower Montauk," runs between the Long Island City and Jamaica stations, mostly at street level with grade crossings.
-Just east of the Long Island City station, the abandoned Montauk Cutoff merges with the branch.
+East of the Long Island City station, the abandoned Montauk Cutoff merges with the branch, after both cross Dutch Kills.
 The Lower Montauk Branch had nine stations, four of which were closed by 1940.
 The remaining five stations (Richmond Hill, Glendale, Fresh Pond, Haberman, and Penny Bridge) were closed on March 13, 1998, due to low ridership and incompatibility with then-new C3 bi-level coach cars that can only use high platforms (only Richmond Hill had an actual platform; the other four stations' platforms were just pavement strips beside the tracks).
 After these stations closed, the LIRR continued to use the Lower Montauk to operate non-stop trains between Jamaica and Long Island City rather than divert them to the Main Line; there were only two such trains at the time of the 1998 station closures, one westbound in the morning, and one eastbound in the evening.
 These two trains were re-routed north to Hunterspoint Avenue in 2012, effectively ceasing passenger train service on the Lower Montauk.
 Soon after, full control of the Lower Montauk was transferred to the New York and Atlantic Railway for freight operations.

 The New York City Department of Transportation has periodically floated proposals to repurpose the Lower Montauk Branch for rapid transit operations.
 In 1984, the Department studied an option to connect the branch to the New York City Subway through a proposed connection to the IND 63rd Street Line in Long Island City.
 This proposal was unpopular in the communities surrounding the branch.
 In 2017, the Department studied a plan to operate light rail service on the Lower Montauk Branch.